- Apply nowThe program starts once a year

 Have you been accepted?
 Signed all the necessary documents?
 Paid your tuition fees?
 Then you’re officially enrolled in the program.

-A great opportunity to get to know your lecturers and classmates as well as the campus and city of Arnhem.
+A great opportunity to get to know your lecturers and classmates as well as the campus and city of Nijmegen.
 Welcome to the start of your student life at HAN!

 Financial guarantee (non-EU/EEA)